igorfaria/CSSLoL/README.md

 - [x] Support to animations
 <br><br>
 ## Minify
-- [ ] Yeah it does.
+- [x] Yeah it does, by nature.
 Remove whitespaces, tabs, comments and those things.
 <br><br>
 ## Configs
 - [ ] **Variables**: replace variables to values